fabiospampinato/vscode-bump/README.md

-  "bump.changelog.create": false, // Create the changelog file if it doesn't exist "bump.changelog.open": false, // Open the changelog file after bumping "bump.changelog.file": "CHANGELOG.md", // Name of the changelog file "bump.templates.version": "### Version [version]", // Template for the version line "bump.templates.commit": "- [message]", // Template for the commit line "bump.templates.separator": "\n", // Template for the separator between versions sections
+  "bump.changelog.create": false, // Create the changelog file if it doesn't exist "bump.changelog.open": false, // Open the changelog file after bumping "bump.changelog.file": "CHANGELOG.md", // Name of the changelog file "bump.tag.enabled": false, // Tag the bump commit "bump.tag.name": "v[version]", // The name of the tag "bump.templates.version": "### Version [version]", // Template for the version line "bump.templates.commit": "- [message]", // Template for the commit line "bump.templates.separator": "\n", // Template for the separator between versions sections